vinorodrigues/print-ready/README.md

 1. Navigational links, like menu bars, side menus etc, document paging and pagination.
-   * Ask yourself: Does this content only exist to send the browser user to another location.
+   * Ask yourself: Does this content only exist to send the browser user to another location? - then hide it.
    * In HTML 5 it is recommended to encapsulate this content in a `<nav>` tag - these are already hidden.

-2. Embedded content - like videos.
+2. Embedded content, like videos.
-   * A standard 80gsm photocopy paper cannot play video.
-Provide a link URL if you must.
+   * A standard 80gsm photocopy paper cannot play video (as far as I know).
+     Provide a link URL in a print only span if you must.

 3. Advertising or banner ads.
    * This is maybe a tricky topic (because ads are both navigational and